 Interpreting Long-Run Trends in LAUS and CES Data

 During the housing and credit bubble in 2003 through 2007, the CES data showed a rapid and steady expansion of nonfarm jobs.
-Seasonally adjusted employment grew rapidly from 1,566,400 in July 2003 to 1,738,300 in December 2007.
-This was followed by a plunge in employment from through February 2010.
-Since February 2010, employment has generally trended higher until peaking in February 2020, during the early months of the COVID-19 pandemic.
+Seasonally adjusted employment grew rapidly from 1,568,500 in June 2003 to 1,741,200 in December 2007.
+This was followed by a plunge in employment through February 2010.
+Since February 2010, employment generally trended higher until peaking in February 2020, during the early months of the COVID-19 pandemic.

 In general, CES employment is fairly coincident with the business cycle.
 In other words, gross domestic product is running in tandem with CES employment.
 Since we have access to CES estimates about a month after the fact, and since the availability of other broad measures of economic activity at the state level, such as GDP (Gross Domestic Product, the value of all goods and services produced in a given geographic area) lag by many more months, it is useful to keep tabs on CES employment trends to get a good read on the recent health of the economy for state and local areas.

 While there are considerable differences in terms of methodologies between LAUS and CES data, from a broader historical perspective both of these data series are in general agreement about the long-term health of Oregon’s labor market.
 As these two graphs demonstrate, both data series respond to changes in the business cycle.
 During an economic expansion the CES jobs numbers increase and the unemployment rate declines (or remains flat at a lower level), and during a recession the CES numbers decrease and the unemployment rate increases.